Arnarsson/secure-personal-os/README.md

 ```

 Serverless entrypoint for Vercel lives at `api/index.py` and routes all paths to the FastAPI `app`.

+Demo mode on Vercel:
+- The app auto-detects Vercel and enables a read-only demo mode (no session init, auth, actions, Playwright, or logs).
+- You can override via `PERSONAL_OS_DEMO_MODE=0` if you run outside serverless.

 Notes:
 - Ensure this repository/branch (with `api/index.py` and `vercel.json`) is connected in Vercel.